The-Sequence-Ontology/Specifications/gff3.md

 chrX  . exon               XXXX   YYYY .  +  .
 Parent=tran01
 chrX  .
 CDS                XXXX   YYYY .  +  0 ID=cds01;Parent=tran01
 chrX  .
 CDS                YYYY-1 ZZZZ .  +  0 ID=cds01;Parent=tran01</pre>
-        <p>The CDS segment that represent the new reading frame will always has a phase of 0 since the ribosome is moving and thus redfining the codon.</p>
+        <p>The CDS segment that represent the new reading frame will always has a phase of 0 since the ribosome is moving and thus redefining the codon.</p>
         <p>It is suggested that the mRNA be tagged with the appropriate SO transcript attributes such as "minus_1_translational_frameshift" (SO:1000069).
 This will allow all such programmed frameshift mRNAs to be recovered with a query.
 The accession for "plus_1_translational_frameshift" is SO:1001263.</p>
     </dd>
     <dt>An operon</dt>